Last updated on 25th April 2023

 There are a lot of the graphics available for premium members only, but the cost of this starts at $15 per month:

 It’s also worth noting that free members can only download their thumbnails as JPGs, rather than PNGs.

 If you’re serious about video marketing (and you should be!) then YouTube is a channel that you need to master.

-The pointers in this article should be enough to make you a thumbnail master…but what about your YouTube banners?
+The pointers in this article should be enough to make you a thumbnail master…but a custom video thumbnail is just the start!
+What about your YouTube banners?